Pinched nerve prevention

 Neck or back pain is commonly caused by nerve compression.
 Pinched spinal nerves can also produce symptoms like shooting pain, muscle weakness in the arms or legs and numbness in the fingers or toes.
 That’s because the brain sends signals throughout the body using a complex infrastructure of nerves.
 These nerves branch off the spinal cord and exit the spinal column before traveling into different parts of the body.
 However, at such a close location to spinal anatomy, the nerves are at risk for compression or irritation.
 Common sources of pinched nerves include:

 - Degenerative disc disease or other disc damage

 - Facet disease

 - Muscle inflammation from injury

 - Disease or infection

 In general, the best way to prevent a pinched nerve is to live a healthy lifestyle.
-Developing a strong and flexible back reduces the likelihood of injury, while being in good shape reduces the weight burden put on the spine, limiting the development of disc problems and other forms of deterioration.
-It is true that a certain degree of spine degeneration is to be expected as we grow older, but with a little work you can increase your chances of living without back or neck pain.
+Developing a strong and flexible back reduces the likelihood of injury, while staying in good shape reduces the weight put on the spine, limiting the development of disc problems and other forms of deterioration.
+It is true that a certain degree of spine degeneration is to be expected as we grow older, but with a little work, you can increase your chances of living without neck or back pain.

 It is also important to avoid smoking and limit alcohol intake.
 In addition to the many health risks these activities can cause, they also interfere with the flow of nutrients to the spine, which can speed up the development of spine conditions that can cause a pinched nerve.

 Many patients with a pinched nerve are able to find relief and return to everyday life using a course of conservative treatments such as pain medication, physical therapy, massage and epidural steroid injections.
 Surgery may be considered when weeks or months of treatment do not bring lasting relief.